Last Updated on

 We are all familiar with the old adage “stop and smell the roses”.
 It helps us remember to take a moment and appreciate what we have and the beauty of simple things like a bed of flowers in our neighborhood.
 This saying also points to the interesting fact that fragrances naturally occurring in our environment can help us to relax and boost our mood.
 Indeed, our sense of smell is one tool that we can easily tap into to reduce tension and stress.

-That is why there is a 72-billion-dollar perfume industry and an over one-billion-dollar aromatherapy industry.
-From massage oils to burning incents to trendy perfumes, there are tons of delicious smelling options to make us feel happier and calmer.
+That is why there is a 72-billion-dollar perfume industry and 3.4- billion-dollar aromatherapy industry.
+From massage oils to incense to trendy perfumes, there are tons of delicious smelling options to make us feel happier and calmer.
 We can easily purchase these fragrances to make us feel better, but it’s also fun to try to find these natural scents outside and share them with our children.
 Here are some of the most relaxing natural scents according to science.

-Visit a garden with lavender or plant your own lavender around your home.
-Lavender is also available in many forms that you can purchase including aromatherapy oil, bath gels, extracts, infusions, lotions, soaps, teas, tinctures, and whole dried flowers.
+Visit a garden with lavender or plant your own around your home.
+Lavender is also available in many forms that you can purchase, including aromatherapy oil, bath gels, extracts, infusions, lotions, soaps, teas, tinctures, and whole dried flowers.

 Jasmine is another floral scent that is known to lift our mood.
 A 2010 study found that the smell of jasmine creates a sense of alertness and reduces sad thoughts.
 It is used to calm nerves and as an anti-depressant because of its uplifting capabilities that produce a feeling of confidence, optimism, and revitalized energy.